Life at Hiyu is expressed by the following equation:

 Gatherings and Dinners

 Several times a month we host a collaboative dinner party or informal gathering.
-The gatherings are built around a rustic one plate meal and the release of new wines while the collaborative dinners tend to be more elaborate in their presentation.
+The gatherings held the first Saturday of every month and are built around a rustic one plate meal and the release of new wines while the collaborative dinners tend to be more elaborate in their presentation.
 These events are intended to be a way for friends of the farm to come together.

 If you're interested in booking a private dinner or event contact email@example.com